bvgastel/clippy/README.md

 AcceptEnv LC_CLIPPY
 ```

 On modern Debian, Ubuntu, and Raspbian, these settings are automatically included when you install `clippy`.
+On FreeBSD add `Include /usr/local/etc/ssh/sshd_config.d/*`.
-On FreeBSD (and some Linux distros) add `Include /etc/ssh/sshd_config.d/*`.
+On Linux add `Include /etc/ssh/sshd_config.d/*`.

 ## tmux
 Use with `tmux-yank`: